 Each year, a contractor survey report is developed to present the makeup of the contractor pool in a manner that goes beyond the EBE categories tracked as part of this outreach and engagement program.
-In 2013, a mandatory survey form was included in the PSA paperwork that was to be filled out and submitted by all prime and subcontractors prior to beginning each PSA project; this replaced the online survey tool launched in 2012.
-While the 2012 online survey was considered unacceptable with an 88 percent response rate, the "mandatory" hardcopy survey was far less successful with only 28 percent response rate.
-As a result, the online tool is being relaunched in 2014.
+In 2012, a mandatory survey form was included in the PSA paperwork that was to be filled out and submitted by all prime and subcontractors prior to beginning each PSA project; this replaced the online survey tool launched in 2011.
+While the 2011 online survey was considered unacceptable with an 88 percent response rate, the "mandatory" hardcopy survey was far less successful with only 28 percent response rate.
+As a result, the online tool is being relaunched in 2014 (for contractors working in 2013).
 A list of the questions is provided as Appendix C.